How much will retirement cost for you? Simple calculators cannot give an accurate answer. Go through this process to understand retirement expenses.

 Retiring means no more saving for retirement.
 So, 401(k) and other retirement plan contributions go away.

 That’s the hidden benefit of saving for retirement—it helps you get used to living on less and eases your budget in retirement.

 FICA taxes go away in retirement.
-These are the Social Security and Medicare taxes that are withheld from each paycheck.
+These are the Social Security and Medicare taxes withheld from each paycheck.
 In 2021, it’s 7.65% of your pay, and double if you are self-employed.
-They are only taxed on earned income, so you don’t pay these taxes on retirement income like IRA withdrawals or pensions.
+FICA taxes only apply to earned income, so you don’t pay them on retirement income like IRA withdrawals or pensions.

 Social Security has tax breaks.
 How Social Security is taxed depends on your overall situation, but at most 85% of it can be included in your income.
 That means that you get a 15% deduction from income taxes on Social Security—and a bigger deduction if your income is less.

 On top of that, your overall tax liability in retirement is usually lower because you make less income.
 But that doesn’t mean you have less to spend.
 It just means that it takes less income to generate the same amount of spending.
 First, because the above tax breaks, and second because of no longer saving for retirement.

 Also, different retirement accounts like Roths or taxable accounts have better tax treatment in retirement.